Ford police vehicles: Police Interceptor Sedan

-Explorer (2012–present)
+Police Interceptor Utility

-Although Ford initially offered a police package of the Explorer starting in 1993, The Ford Police Interceptor Utility (FPIU) nameplate was introduced as the SUV of the Ford Police Interceptor range in 2012.
+The Ford Police Interceptor Utility (FPIU) nameplate was introduced as the SUV of the Ford Police Interceptor range for the 2013 model year, based on the fifth generation Ford Explorer.

 The FPIU used the EcoBoost engine from the SHO in 2014, producing 365 hp.
 It comes with an all-wheel drive powertrain, larger brake rotors, advanced ABS and traction control systems, a more efficient cooling system, emergency equipment fitments, and other standard equipment.
 To free up interior space on the center console for equipment, the transmission is fitted with a column-mounted shifter.
 Other fleet-specific options are also included.

 In 2019, for the 2020 model year, the second generation FPIU was introduced with a new rear wheel drive platform, based on the sixth-generation Ford Explorer.
-With the discontinuation of the FPIS in 2019, the FPIU is the only vehicle produced under the Ford Police Interceptor name.
+With the discontinuation of the FPIS in 2019, the FPIU is the only vehicle produced under the Ford Police Interceptor nameplate.

 Ford Police Responder

-The Ford Police Responder is a nameplate used by Ford, applied to Ford police vehicles that are not intended to be used in situations that are more suited for the Ford Police Interceptor range, such as highway patrol.
-It is often used alongside their "Special Service Vehicle" (SSV) designation, used for support-oriented vehicles that are designed for specific applications (such as prisoner transport or off-roading) or are not intended to take part in pursuits.
+Ford Police Responder is a nameplate applied to Ford police vehicles that can be used as patrol vehicles, but are not intended to be used in "frontline" situations that are more suited for the Ford Police Interceptor range, such as highway patrol.
+It is often used alongside their Special Service Vehicle (SSV) designation, used for support-oriented vehicles that are designed for specific applications (such as prisoner transport or off-roading) or are not intended to take part in pursuits.

-Ford Police Responder Hybrid Sedan
+Police Responder Hybrid Sedan

 The Ford Police Responder Hybrid Sedan (FPRHS) was introduced for the 2019 model year, based on the second generation Ford Fusion Hybrid.
 Unlike the Ford Police Interceptor range, the FPRHS was intended for urban police departments that are less likely to be involved in high speed collisions compared to highway patrol.
 The FPRHS is the first pursuit-rated hybrid electric vehicle.

-Reception to the FPRHS were mixed; the Salt Lake City Police Department purchased 110 units, but controversy arose when officers complained about its "unsafe" cramped seating space and lack of all-wheel drive capabilities.
-However, Police Departments in bigger cities like the New York Police Department (NYPD) have favored the FPRHS for the fuel efficiency it provides as well as the vehicle’s light and easy handling through heavy traffic.
+Reception to the FPRHS was mixed.
+The Salt Lake City Police Department purchased 110 units, but controversy arose when officers complained about its "unsafe" cramped seating space and lack of all-wheel drive capabilities, with several officers claiming it was "not suitable for patrol" and urging the city to purchase FPIUs instead.
+However, other police departments such as the New York City Police Department—which had already been using Fusions before the FPRHS's release—favored it for its fuel efficiency and maneuverability in dense city traffic.

 The FPRHS was discontinued alongside the Ford Fusion in 2020.